I've been away all week but it's pleasant to know that I got MOTW!

 Watchtower - When you're exploring a forest, you might come across one of these.
 Inside, there's a spiralling stairway that leads up to a crow's nest.
 They're not so common, but it's a good place to temporarily sleep at.

-Loom - A spooky forest with tall trees, but tall for a good reason; there are melons at the top of the tree!
+Loom - A spooky forest with tall trees.
 The biome is eerily peaceful, though, Ghosts can be found here in the day or in the night.

 Bog - A swampy biome with foul terrain and murky water.
 Honeydew melon can be found in the trees, and they're quite abundant, but Bog Hogs and Bogfouls are also just as so.